 Knot the end of a doubled, waxed, and pressed thread.
 Anchor the thread in the waistband and take one stitch through the finding’s eyelet from underneath.
 Take another stitch, but before tightening the loop, slip the needle through it.
 Tighten the thread to create a tiny bead that rests at the finding’s base.
 Follow the finding’s contours as you stitch.
 If you’re sewing a snap, use two or three stitches on each quadrant.

-Hooks also can be sewn to the waistband’s end before it’s finished, to conceal the hook’s eyelets.
+Hooks also can be sewn to the waistband’s end before it is finished, to conceal the hook’s eyelets.
 Place each hook so its eyelets rest just inside the waistband end’s foldline.
-Anchor your stitches to the petersham to secure the hooks.
+Anchor stitches to the petersham to secure the hooks.

 There are a variety of small finishing details that further enhance a waistband.
 Below are three that complement the couture construction techniques explained on the previous pages.

 Thread bars are often used in place of metal eyes in couture garments.
 To sew them, begin with a length of doubled thread that is waxed and pressed.
 Anchor the thread on one side of the bar’s placement, hiding the knot.
 Draw the thread over the waistband’s surface, and anchor it on the opposite side, then return to the first side, anchoring it again.
 These four thread strands form the bar’s base.
 Use your thumb to hold the thread out of the way, slide the needle under the base threads, and pull it most of the way through.
 Pass the needle back through the small loop created from underneath, then pull the loop closed.
 Repeat until the entire bar is covered, sliding the knots down along the base threads so they’re closely packed.
 Secure the thread at the end with a few small, tight stitches.

 Video: Learn how to sew a thread bar in this video tutorial from Susan Khalje.